isomerpages/pa-kembangancc/Programmes/environment/_posts/2022-06-01-post-South East Family Cleans Our East Coast Park (17 September) (Volunteering).md

 	</tbody>
 </table>

 Marine Parade Cluster and East Coast GRC will be organising a South East District coastal clean-up at East Coast Park.
-Residents from East Coast GRCs, MacPherson and Mountbatten SMCs may join for this event.
+Residents from Marine Parade and East Coast GRCs, MacPherson and Mountbatten SMCs may join for this event.

 The programme for the day includes mass workout, Kayak N Klean (picking up litter along the beach in a kayak) and a beach clean-up (litter picking along the beach).